-• tests negative for all SARS-CoV-2 RT-PCR tests with specimens collected between 10 days prior to and including the day at hospital admission.
-(Specimen collected between d-10 and d0 where d0 is the day at hospital admission and specimen is collected within 24 hours upon arrival at the hospital).
-Test-negative controls must have a negative PCR at hospital admission.
+tests negative for all SARS-CoV-2 RT-PCR or similar molecular assays with specimens collected between 14 days prior to and including the day at hospital admission.
+(Specimen collected between d-14 and d0 where d0 is the day at hospital admission and specimen is collected within 24 hours upon arrival at the hospital).
+Test-negative controls must have a negative result for the RT-PCR or similar molecular assay at hospital admission.